renaudll/omtk/README.md

 ### Rules
 The following rules simplify the implementation of the system and must be respected for Omtk to work properly.
+- All influences are in a separated hierarchy.
-- All joints point toward the X axis, Y is their up axis.
-This mean the roll axis is always x and the primary axis is y.
+- All joints point toward the X axis, Z is their up axis.
+This mean the roll axis is always x and the primary axis is z.
 - The character should look toward the positive Z axis.
 - Feets orientation and straight, always.
 - All python code should respect the PEP8 standards.